sumitajmera/Solution-Starter-Kit-Communication-2020/README.md

 Finally, you can embed your COVID-19 crisis communication chatbot on a Node.js website.

 - Follow the [COVID-Simple installation instructions](./starter-kit/covid-simple/README.md)

-## Disclosures

-This tool is intended to provide information based on currently available CDC and other public information to help you make decisions about seeking appropriate medical care.
-This system is not intended for the diagnosis or treatment of disease or other conditions, including COVID-19, and you should not provide any personally identifying or private health information.

-This Watson Assistant bot is populated with data that is sourced from the following resources:

-- Most static responses provide information found on the CDC's COVID FAQ Page: https://www.cdc.gov/coronavirus/2019-ncov/faq.html
-- Dynamic news stories are sourced from Watson Discovery's news feed.
-Additional information on that service can be found here: https://www.ibm.com/watson/services/discovery-news/
-- Dynamic datas from various  trusted api's.

 ## License